indrekots/indrekots.github.io/_posts/articles/2019-02-25-consumer-driven-contract-testing.md

 published: false
 aging: false
 ---

+Consumer driven contract testing is a method of verifying that services (e.g. API consumer and an API provider) speak the same language.
+By providing examples, API consumers set expectations on providers on how they should behave on specific inputs.
+A set of expectations forms a contract that's produced by consumers and is shared with providers.
+Contract obligations are verified by providers with tests that can be run in isolation, without having to set up integration testing environments.
+That lets them evolve independently and get immediate feedback when they've broken any of their API consumers.
+Contract testing can be used anywhere where you have two services that need to communicate with each other but becomes especially useful in environments with many services (e.g. microservice architecture).

 Every story needs a hero.
 Meet our heroes, [Alice and Bob](https://en.wikipedia.org/wiki/Alice_and_Bob), who are predominantly known for being the protagonists in many cryptography examples.